-- If you're asked to provide copies of documents confirming that your child is registered at your address, you can provide any of the following: child benefit book; information relating to Working Tax Credit/Childcare Tax Credit; letter from your doctor/hospital appointment/dentist; child's bank statement; medical card.
+- If you're asked to provide a copy of a document confirming your child is registered at your address, you can use any of the following:

 What happens next

-We’ll get in touch with you on 16 April 2019 to tell you the name of the school at which we can offer your child a place.
-If you applied online, we’ll email you; if you submitted a paper application, we’ll write to you.
+We’ll get in touch with you on 16 April 2024 to tell you the name of the school at which we can offer your child a place.
+If you provided an email address, you'll receive your offer letter by email.
+Alternatively, a letter will be posted to you.

-If there are only places available at your second or third preference schools: we’ll offer your child a place at one of these schools, but place your child’s name on the waiting lists of any schools you’ve ranked higher.
+- If there are only places available at your second or third preference schools - we’ll offer your child a place at one of these.
+We'll also place your child’s name on the waiting list of any schools you’ve ranked higher.

-If places are available at more than one of the schools your prefer: we’ll offer your child a place at the school you’ve ranked highest on your form.
+- If places are available at more than one of the schools your prefer - we’ll offer your child a place at the school you’ve ranked highest.

-If places aren’t available at any of the schools you prefer: we’ll offer your child a place at the school or academy nearest your address that has places available.
+- If places aren’t available at any of the schools you prefer - we’ll offer your child a place at the school or academy nearest to your address that has places available.

-If you don’t want to accept the place we offer, you must tell School Admissions in writing within 10 working days of receiving your offer, and confirm the alternative arrangements you have made for your child's education.
+If you've made other arrangements for your child’s education and don’t need the place offered, you must tell us in writing within 10 working days of receiving your offer.
+You'll need to confirm the other arrangements you've made for your child's education.

-If you don’t get a place for your child at the school you prefer, you can appeal to an independent appeal panel.
-To do this, you have to complete a Notice of Appeal form, and return it to School Admissions by 15 May 2019.
+If you don’t get a place for your child at the school you prefer, you can appeal to an independent panel.
+To do this, you need to fill in a notice of appeal (this includes an information booklet) and send this to us by 15 May 2024.

-Appeals will be held between May and July 2019.
+Appeal hearings will be held between May and July 2024.
 We have to comply with infant class size legislation and this may determine the type of appeal.